 Heritage Park in Irvine comes highly recommended by a Fun Orange County Parks visitor because of its beautiful lake, community center, Fine Arts Center and Irvine Heritage Library.
 It’s a great place for strolls and picnics.
-I will miss the unique wooden water tower slide which didn’t make it into the new playground plan.
-The park just underwent a huge renovation (I originally posted it in April 2009).

 Location: From Interstate 5, take the Jeffrey Road off-ramp and turn towards the west.
 Turn right on Walnut and turn right into Heritage Park Circle near the library.
 Drive to the back of the lot for the playground and lake.
 MAP to Heritage Park in Irvine

 - WATER PLAY!
 My kids went crazy with the fountain and it’s especially nice on these hot fall days.
 I didn’t see even see any slipping when we were there.

 - KID SIZE BASKETBALL!
 There’s a lower to the ground basketball hoop right off the playground, separated from the adult courts by a handball wall.

 - I loved the “shower head” play equipment (see below) where kids stand on the rotating bottom pedestal and hang from the top which also rotates.
 I’ve seen these at other parks, but my kids can never reach the top and stand on the bottom.
 This one is smaller than most!

 - Fun teeter-totter and ride on dolphin.
 Set up for pretend play revolving around an ocean theme with a bait & tackle shop and equipment that looks like ships and boats.

 - I also liked the “climbing funnel” made out of net material.
 The kids loved it.

 - Easy to see the kids from most points in the park